msaelices/mojo-openai-realtime-api/README.md

 # OpenAI Realtime Client in Mojo

-`mojo-openai-realtime-client` is a library for connecting to OpenAI's Realtime API.
+`openai_rt_client` is a library for connecting to OpenAI's Realtime API.

 **The easiest way to get playing with the API right away** is to use the [**Realtime Console**](https://github.com/openai/openai-realtime-console), it uses